 Football and cynical rule dodging

 The UEFA concussion protocol was dodged in a blatantly unsafe fashion recently.
-A player appeared to be knocked out by a dangerous tackle and was removed from the field only to return four minutes later.
-After the match, the manager defended the swift return by claiming the player had not been concussed but was merely acting.2
+A player appeared to be knocked out by a dangerous tackle and was removed from the field, only to return four minutes later.
+After the match, the manager defended the swift return by claiming the player had not been concussed but was merely acting.

 Headway UK noted that this meant either the concussion protocols were ignored, or a professional team used those protocols to seek tactical advantage.
-Either way, the incident sets a dangerous precedent for grass roots competitions where younger player seek to emulate their heroes without expert medical assessment on hand.
+Either way, the incident sets a dangerous precedent for grass-root competitions, where younger player seek to emulate their heroes without expert medical assessment on hand.

 The incident noted above was covered by inews this week.
-Their article is worth reading for it’s arguments that ‘on the issue of impact head injuries, football can and must make improvements quickly and there are no easy excuses.’3
+Their article is worth reading for the arguments that ‘on the issue of impact head injuries, football can and must make improvements quickly and there are no easy excuses.’

 Hope for Rugby?